Discovery writing & revision

 What it means to write without an outline, why it produces distinctive fiction, and how to tackle revision when the draft is done.

-If you write without an outline, you've probably been told — directly or indirectly — that you're doing it wrong.
+If you write without an outline, you've probably been told, more than once, that you're doing it wrong.
 That you should plan more.
 That the mess you're sitting in is the predictable consequence of not preparing properly.
 That serious writers have a system, and whatever you're doing isn't it.

 The Definition